 top of page

-Kione Grandison is a multi-disciplinary artist based in London, with a strong cross-cultural practice that spans across various interests relating to identity, particularly her own identity as a person of mixed Jamaican heritage born and raised in London.
+Kione Grandison (b.
+1996 in London) is an artist living and working in London, with a strong cross-cultural practice that spans across various interests relating to identity.

 Alongside her art practise, Grandison is a self-taught nail artist.
-Having developed her nail career working at WAH nails she is now a successful freelancer, working with brands, on editorial shoots and music videos.
+Having developed her nail career working at renowned London nail art bar WAH nails she is now a freelancer, working with brands, on editorial shoots and music videos.
 Grandison has always seen nail art as a creative and expressive outlet which can be directly linked to her artistic practice.

 EDUCATION